-Right now you can still view Instagram photos in not-so-great details on your wrist, but that will be gone once you upgrade your watch to the version released on April 2nd.
-Apple is now forcing developers to update their apps for the wearable using watchOS 2 SDK or later, or launch new ones using watchOS 4 SDK.
-The Instagram app for Apple Watch was built with WatchKit 1.0 and is not in a hurry to keep up with Cook’s demands.
+Right now you can still view Instagram photos on your Apple Watch, but the app will not longer be available once you update it to its latest update, Instagram version 39, released on April 2nd.
+With the update, Apple is now forcing developers to update their apps for the wearable using watchOS 2 SDK (software development kit) or later, or launch new ones using watchOS 4 SDK.
+The Instagram app for Apple Watch was built with WatchKit 1.0 and therefore does not fall under Apple’s requirements.

-However, the Facebook-owned company told iPhone Addict that it will continue to support Apple Watch in other ways:
+However, the Facebook-owned company told iPhone Addict (the link directs to a French website) that, although unclear how, it plans to support the Apple Watch in other ways:

 “The Instagram app for Apple Watch will no longer be available as a stand-alone experience once users upgrade to Instagram version 39 on iOS, released on April 2, 2018.
 We are committed to providing users with the best experience with their Apple products and we will continue to explore ways to achieve this on all platforms.”